slatedocs/slate/source/includes/_object-reference.md

 * categorical_array

 #### Variable names

+Variables in Crunch have multiple attributes that provide identifying information: "name", "alias", and "description".

+##### name

 Crunch takes a principled stand that variable "names" should be for people, not for computers.

-##### name

 You may be used to domains that have variable "name", "label", and "description".
 Name is some short, unique, machine-friendlier ID like "Q2"; label is short and human-friendly, something like "Brand awareness", and description is where you might put question wording if you have survey data.
 Crunch has "alias", "name", and "description".
 What you may be used to thinking of as a variable name, we consider as an alias: something for more internal use, not something appropriate for a polished dataset ready to share with people who didn't create the dataset (See more in the "Alias" section below).
 In Crunch, the variable's "name" is what you may be used to thinking of as a label.